 Longlining, jug lining, spearfishing, and hand-lining are all not allowed.
 All fish must be hooked and landed using a rod and reel.

-Fish cannot be passed over to another boat at any time, other than to a mother ship or tournament boat at the end of the fishing day.
+Fish cannot be passed over to another contestant at any time, fish can however be passed over to a mother ship or tournament boat.

 All infractions will result in disqualification from the tournament.